ppy/osu-wiki/wiki/Ranking_Criteria/osu!catch/en.md

 #### Rules

 - **Dashes and hyperdashes of any kind are disallowed.** This is to ensure an easy starting experience to beginner players.
 In order to test that out, it must be possible to achieve an SS rank on the difficulty without making use of the dash key.
-- **At least 250 ms must be left between objects and the start and end of spinners to ensure readability.** As an example, a 1/3 gap would be required at 80 bpm, whereas a 1/2 gap would be required at 120 BPM.
+- **At least 250 ms must be left between objects and the start and end of spinners to ensure readability.** As an example, a 1/3 gap would be required at 80 BPM, whereas a 1/2 gap would be required at 120 BPM.

 #### Guidelines